Fr0stm0urn3/react-app/README.md

+Usage:
+This project uses JSON-Server for a mock backend.

+Run JSON Server
+The server will run on http://localhost:5000 npm run server

+Run Vite Frontend
+React will run on http://localhost:3000 npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.